culturally/CashApp/README.md

 # Before you continue

-- Make sure you checkout our [Channel](https://t.me/undecryptable66)
+- Make sure you check out our [Channel](https://t.me/undecryptable66)
 - We have there 3 great [Cash App Clones](https://t.me/undecryptable66)
 - Our newest version includes: Cashtag Grabber, Bitcoin Page, Savings page, and more!!